HomerGaidarski/ReversePlaylist/README.md

 IMPORTANT: All of this must be done on the same computer, if you export an iTunes playlist, reverse it (or don’t reverse it), and then import the playlist into an iTunes library on a different computer, it won’t import properly.
 This is because in the text file, there is a file path for each song, when it can’t find the song there, it searches your entire computer for the file, but only searches for certain file types (ex: .m4a).

 1. Before you even start the program, you should go into your iTunes and export your playlist(s) as PLAIN TEXT files (it will not work if you don’t export as plain text).
+On mac you actually have to specify it as plain text, but on windows just select .txt.

 2. Start the program.
 A window should pop up with a single “browse” button.
 If you can’t see the browse button, try resizing the window.